 Zuora tracks the fixed amount discount balance for every recurring billing period.
-This allows you to take advantage of available discounts, even in past (non-open) periods even when the billing operation has advanced to the current billing period.
-You can use apply a discount for billing within a past period for add-on products that you later added as amendments.
+This allows you to take advantage of available discounts, even in past (non-open) periods.
+You can apply a discount for billing in a past period for add-on products that you later added as amendments.

 You can apply a discount to charges of a specific type: One-time, recurring, or usage.

-The service period to use for the discount is always selected based on the service period of the recurring charge to which you are applying the discount.
+The service period to use for the discount is always selected based on the service period of the recurring charge to which you apply the discount.